 You need to understand the SEO basics, Photo editing, Grammar, Writing skills, Video creation, social media and web analytics to become a successful pro-blogger and not just another blogger.
 You should check out this article which list habits of A-list bloggers.

-If you want peace of mind while becoming a professional blogger, I would suggest that first start making a fixed recurring income from your blog, and once you are sure that you can survive with your blog income then its the right time time to kick your 9-7 Job and become a professional blogger.
+If you want peace of mind while becoming a professional blogger, I would suggest that first start making a fixed recurring income from your blog, and once you are sure that you can survive with your blog income then its the right time to kick your 9-7 Job and become a professional blogger.
 Though before taking this huge step, make sure you have created a clear road map and made a business plan for your blog.
 Along with this, you should also have couple of more earning source to ensure you don’t get trapped in future.

 Things to keep in your mind before getting into shoes of a professional blogger: